gordbegli/dotfiles/prompts.md

 ```

 ```
+Categorize by

+1. Looking at all activities and devising an array of categories.
+2. Creating a list of objects, 1 per entry, where each object has
+  a.
+Category from Step 1.
+  b.
+Duration (calculated by subtracting "ended at" value from the preceeding "ended at" time.
+  c.
+Week (where each week begins on Monday)

-Categorize.
-Create python file that outputs group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
-No deps.
+Outputs a group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
+If you do not have access to a graphing tool, output, inside a copy paste block, an html file with no dependencies that will display the graph.

+Also calculate and include (per week):

+1. Average duration of productive activity before transition.
+2. Average duration of unproductive activity before transition.
 ```